gumgum/multivitamin/README.md

     * **HTTPAPI:** pushes Responses by posting to a HTTP endpoint (provided in the request)
     * **LocalAPI:** pulls requests from a local directory of JSONs, pushes Responses to a local directory
     * **S3API:** pulls requests from an S3 bucket of JSONs, pushes Responses to an S3 bucket

+## Contributing

+To file a bug or request a feature, please file a GitHub issue.
+Pull requests are welcome.

+## The Team

+Multivitamin is currently maintained by [Greg Chu](https://github.com/gregchu), [Matthew Greenberg](https://github.com/magreenberg1), and [Javier Molina](https://github.com/javimol).